IKEA Kitchen Installation Cost Breakdown: What You'll Actually Pay in 2026

 |-----------|----------|-------------------------------------|-------------------|

-The DIY route saves about $6,500 in this example, but it'll take you 3-4 times longer and the results depend entirely on your skill level.
+The DIY route saves significantly on labor costs.
 Most homeowners we talk to find the hybrid approach — assembling cabinets themselves and hiring pros for installation — to be the sweet spot.

 Hidden Costs People Miss